fp-arduino

 1. Go to https://www.arduino.cc/ and select Software.
 Then select the version based on your computer.
 Windows users who are not sure which option to choose can select the top option.
 Note that the Arduino IDE version number may be different than in the picture below.

-2. Select “Just Download” and once the download completes, run the installer file.
+2. Select “Just Download” and once the download completes (you will have to do this twice), run the installer file.

 3. Follow the instructions in the installer.
 There will be several notifications from Windows or MacOS about installing additional components and allowing access.
 Select Allow access or Install for these.
 They may include Adafruit Industries, Ardunio, and Newtork Access.